Lahaou Konaté

-Lahaou Konaté (born 17 November 1991 in Creteil, France) is a French basketball player for Metropolitans 92 of the LNB Pro A and EuroCup.
+Lahaou Konaté (born 17 November 1991) is a French basketball player for ESSM Le Portel of the LNB Pro A.

+Professional career

 He previously played for French clubs Hyeres-Toulon, Le Mans Sarthe Basket and Nanterre 92, as well as Spanish club Canarias.

 On July 19, 2020, Konaté signed a four-year deal with Metropolitans 92.

+On June 10, 2024, he signed with ESSM Le Portel of the LNB Pro A.